Bjirka13/smart-loan-predictor/README.md

 # smart-loan-predictor
 a machine learning project that aims to predict whether a loan application will be approved based on applicant information such as income, employment status, credit history, and other financial features.
 The goal is to assist financial institutions in automating the initial screening process and enhancing decision-making accuracy.

-# Loan Approval Prediction

-This project predicts whether a loan application will be approved based on user-provided information using a machine learning classification model.

 ## 💡 Project Overview